 Rebels counter narrative on Leaders' debate chaos after media scrum shutdown

-The leaders' debate commissioner cancelled yesterday's scrum to avoid our questions, neglecting his duty to the public.
+The leaders' debate commissioner cancelled the April 17 scrum to avoid our questions, neglecting his duty to the public.

 Rebel News recaps the second leaders' debate in Montreal, tonight on The Ezra Levant Show.